Skip to main content

 yurakrasil / Shutterstock

-When you bring home a cat, it can take a month or more for the new addition to fully let their guard down around you, so don’t be alarmed if kitty doesn’t want to spend the night for the first few weeks.
+When you bring home a cat, it can take a month or more for the new addition to fully let down their guard around you, so don’t be alarmed if kitty doesn’t want to spend the night for the first few weeks.
 Let her come to you when she’s ready instead.

 Cute smiling happy cat lying on the man's shoulder.